 Imagine a Jewish mother’s pride — the chair of the CEA was chatting her up, talking about her son, and explaining why he was there.
 He told mom “I was going to just do the NFP report than head home, but I was thrilled to sit and chat with Barry.”
 She kvelled.
 He could not have been more lovely and kind.
 Every person I know who knew Alan has similar stories about his kindness and generosity.

-I had no idea he was wrestling with Depression; this event makes me wonder how many other lovely people we are all taking for granted who may be in pain, or fighting something we cannot see.
+I had no idea he was wrestling with any issues; this event makes me wonder how many other lovely people we are all taking for granted who may be in pain, or fighting something we cannot see.
 This, and other surprising suicides are a reminder not to take anyone for granted, and to cherish every day.

 Alan Krueger affected everyone he met with his intelligence, kindness, charm and generosity.
 He will be greatly missed . . .